With climate at 'breaking point', leaders urge breakthrough in Paris

 Obama called for an "enduring framework for human progress", one that would compel countries to steadily ramp up their carbon-cutting goals and openly track progress against them.

-The U.S.-China agreement has been a balm for the main source of tension that characterised previous talks, in which the developing world argued that countries which had grown rich by industrialising on fossil fuels should pay the cost of shifting all economies to a renewable energy future.
+The U.S.-China agreement has been a balm for the main source of tension that characterized previous talks, in which the developing world argued that countries which had grown rich by industrializing on fossil fuels should pay the cost of shifting all economies to a renewable energy future.

 The question of how richer nations can help cover the cost of switching to cleaner energy sources and offset climate-related damage must still be resolved,